Negros Occidental

-Negros Occidental (Nakatungdang Negros; Kanlurang Negros), officially the Province of Negros Occidental (Kapuoran sang Nakatungdang Negros; Lalawigan ng Kanlurang Negros), is a province located in the western part of Negros Island in the Philippines.
-The provincial capital is Bacolod, a highly urbanized city that, while geographically situated within the province and classified as part of it by the Philippine Statistics Authority for statistical purposes, is administratively independent from the provincial government.
-Bacolod also serves as one of the two designated regional centers of the former Negros Island Region, the other being Dumaguete in Negros Oriental.
+Negros Occidental (Western Negros; Nakatungdang Negros; Kanlurang Negros), officially the Province of Negros Occidental (Kapuoran sang Nakatungdang Negros; Lalawigan ng Kanlurang Negros), is a province located in the western part of Negros Island in the Philippines.
+The provincial capital is Bacolod, a highly urbanized city and largest city by population.
+While geographically situated within the province and classified as part of it by the Philippine Statistics Authority, is administratively independent from the provincial government.
+Bacolod also serves as one of the two designated regional centers of the Negros Island Region, the other being Dumaguete in Negros Oriental.

 Negros Occidental occupies the northwestern portion of the island, sharing a land border with Negros Oriental to the southeast.
-The province is renowned for its significant contribution to the national sugar industry, earning it the moniker "Sugarbowl of the Philippines" due to its production of more than half of the country’s total sugar output.
+The province is renowned for its significant contribution to the national sugar industry, earning it the moniker "Sugarbowl of the Philippines" due to its production of more than half of the country's total sugar output.

 Negros Occidental faces the island province of Guimaras and the province of Iloilo on Panay Island to the northwest, across the Panay Gulf and the Guimaras Strait.
 The primary language spoken throughout the province is Hiligaynon (also referred to as Ilonggo), while the predominant religious affiliation is Roman Catholicism, reflecting the historical influence of Spanish colonization.

 The provincial capital and largest city by population is Bacolod, which serves as the administrative center of the province.
 However, it is classified as a highly urbanized city, rendering it administratively independent from the provincial government.